zzhangjii/learning-library/oci-library/qloudable/Autonomous_Data_Warehouse/ADW.md

 - Save Password: Check the flag
 - Connection Type: Cloud PDB
 - Configuration file: File that was dowloaded from ADW service console (Client credenitla zip file)
-- Keystore password: Password you provided when downloading the client credentials file

-**NOTE:** If using SQL devleoper 18.2.0 or higher this field is not available and not required
+- Keystore password: Password you provided when downloading the client credentials file (NOTE:If using SQL devleoper 18.2.0 or higher this field is not available and not required)
 - Service: <ADW_Instance_name>_medium
 - Click **Save**
 - Click **Connect** and verify Successful connection